Spondylolisthesis FAQ — frequently asked questions

 A. Surgery is generally the last resort for treating spondylolisthesis, and it’s reserved for patients who have particularly severe slippage or who don’t experience satisfactory symptom relief after weeks or months of conservative treatments.

-At Laser Spine Institute, we offer minimally invasive procedures as alternatives to traditional open spine surgery.
-Contact us today to learn more about our procedures and whether you’re a good candidate for them.
+At Laser Spine Institute, we offer minimally invasive procedures as a safer and effective alternative to traditional open spine surgery.^ Contact us today to learn more about the advantages our procedures can offer.